 Choose one brand and get used to them.
 Don’t be tempted to mix and match different manufacturers because the grading system is not universal.
 An HB in one brand will not be the same as an HB in another.

-I use Derwent pencils a noted British brand but they are not available everywhere in the world.
+I use Derwent Graphic Drawing Pencils, a noted British brand, but they are not available everywhere in the world.
 Take what you need with you or be prepared to switch brands when you arrive.
 I like to take a couple of hard pencils, a medium and a soft.
 In the Derwent range that’s 4H, 2H, HB, and 3B.

 Should I Take Mechanical Pencils?

-These days, I like to use mechanical pencils more than conventional ones.
+These days, I like to use Pentel Mechanical Pencils more than conventional ones.
 It’s easy to take plenty of spare leads as they only weigh a few grams.
 I use Pentel Hi-Polymer 0.3mm leads and take plenty with me.
 I don’t rely on being able to replenish them.

 Pigment Ink Pens